sagemath/trac_to_gh/Issue 5720.md

 # Issue 5720: [with patch, needs review] notebook -- new worksheets open in new page/tab

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5720

 Original creator: jhpalmieri